AcunatomyConditionsHeadaches & Migraines

 Dry Needling

-Deactivates the muscles reproducing your headache pattern
+Releases the muscles reproducing your headache pattern

-Two independent Cochrane reviews found acupuncture reduced migraine frequency by over 50% and was as effective as preventive drugs for tension headaches — with fewer side effects.
+Two independent Cochrane reviews found acupuncture reduced migraine frequency by over 50% and was as effective as preventive drugs for tension headaches, with fewer side effects.
 Suboccipital trigger points are present in over 90% of tension headache patients.

 Common questions about headache and migraine treatment.